- Who is going?

 and many more.

-We welcome your input on where we should plan next.
+And we welcome your input as to where we should plan next.

 We suggest you take, as a minimum: